OOPS: Automated generation of REST API specification via LLMs: Approach

 \subsection{OpenAPI Specification generation}

-As shown in Figure \ref{fig-3-1}, to improve the quality of OAS generated by LLMs, OOPS adopts a \textbf{multi-stage generation strategy}: through a workflow consisting of two LLM agents, namely the \textbf{req specification generator} and the \textbf{resp specification generator}, the complex OAS generation task is broken down into simpler subtasks that separately generate the request specification (\ding{202}) and response specification (\ding{203}) for each individual endpoint method.
+As shown in Figure~\ref{fig-3-1}, to mitigate hallucinations in LLM-generated OAS, OOPS adopts a \textbf{multi-stage generation strategy}: through a workflow consisting of two LLM agents, namely the \textbf{req specification generator} and the \textbf{resp specification generator}, the complex OAS generation task is broken down into simpler subtasks that separately generate the request specification (\ding{202}) and response specification (\ding{203}) for each individual endpoint method.
 Subsequently, OOPS performs \textbf{specification merging}.
-As shown in lines 27-36 of Algorithm \ref{algorithm-2}, OOPS integrates the request and response specifications of each endpoint method following the two-level indexing structure of OAS from Paths objects to Path Item objects to Operation objects, thereby producing a complete OAS that conforms to the Swagger 2.0 specification.
+As shown in lines 27--36 of Algorithm~\ref{algorithm-2}, OOPS integrates the request and response specifications of each endpoint method following the two-level indexing structure of OAS from Paths objects to Path Item objects to Operation objects, thereby producing a complete OAS that conforms to the Swagger 2.0 specification.
 Finally, OOPS leverages Swagger Codegen \citep{swagger-codegen} to convert it into the more widely adopted OpenAPI 3.0.4 version.

 During the generation of request and response specifications, OOPS performs inline expansion of all references, which leads to redundant schema definitions in the final OAS.
 To optimize the structure of the OAS, OOPS implements reference reconstruction during specification merging.
-As illustrated in the rebuildReference procedure and lines 38-44 of Algorithm \ref{algorithm-2}, OOPS traverses each Schema object in request parameters and responses, computes a hash value of its serialized representation as a unique identifier, migrates duplicate Schema objects to \texttt{components/schemas}, and replaces the original Schema with a reference pointing to \texttt{\#/components/schemas/\{hash\}}.
+As illustrated in the rebuildReference procedure and lines 38--44 of Algorithm~\ref{algorithm-2}, OOPS traverses each Schema object in request parameters and responses, computes a hash value of its serialized representation as a unique identifier, migrates duplicate Schema objects to \texttt{components/schemas}, and replaces the original Schema with a reference pointing to \texttt{\#/components/schemas/\{hash\}}.